Olivia Reynolds: Fictional character biography

-A toy saleswoman and rival of Hal Jordan's, Olivia later became his girlfriend.
+A toy saleswoman and rival of Hal Jordan, Olivia later became his girlfriend.
 For a long time, she was unaware of her latent power, her U-Mind that sustained an entire race (the Lenglyns of Lengyl).
 When the alien Mogrians seek to retrieve the U-Mind, Hal (as Green Lantern) and Flash battle them to save Olivia as well as the Lenglyns.

 Green Lantern (vol. 3) #29: Olivia Reynolds returns to face Hal Jordan.

-The Weaponers of Qward later kidnap Olivia, seeking to use her U-Mind to tap into a power called the Ergono and open the obelisk, a monument left behind by the ancient Qwardians.
+The Weaponers of Qward kidnap Olivia, seeking to use her U-Mind to tap into a power called the Ergono and open the obelisk, a monument left behind by the ancient Qwardians.
 Hal and Eli Bently (Olivia's physician) save her, but not before the obelisk is shattered.

-Years later, Olivia returns as a representative for the new Green Lantern toyline and renews her relationship with Hal Jordan.
-During this time, the Lenglyns and the Weaponers of Qward attempt to control the Ergono power by abducting Olivia and Aleea Strange (daughter of Adam Strange), who also possesses the U-Mind power.
+Olivia returns as a representative for the new Green Lantern toyline and renews her relationship with Hal Jordan.
+The Lenglyns and the Weaponers of Qward attempt to control the Ergono power by abducting Olivia and Aleea Strange (daughter of Adam Strange), who also possesses the U-Mind power.
 A band of Qward soldiers capture Olivia again, hoping that her presence will help them oppose the Weaponers.
 This time, the power of the Ergono usurps her.
 Driven mad with power, Olivia seeks to become queen of Qward.
 Hal and Adam Strange rescue Olivia from the Ergono's control, and then Hal wiped clean Olivia's memories of her U-Mind and any events on Qward.

 Still later, Olivia became her toy company's liaison with Guy Gardner and the Justice League, responsible for developing Guy Gardner: Warrior and Justice League America toylines.
 During this time, she had a flirtation with Icemaiden.
 It is unknown if their relationship developed further.

 Powers and abilities

-Known as the "U-Mind", Reynold's mind sustained an entire alien race, the Lenglyns of Lengyl.
-The U-Mind is used to control the Ergono power (a power similar to the Anti-Life Equation sought by Darkseid).
+Known as the "U-Mind", Olivia Reynolds's mind sustains an entire alien race, the Lenglyns of Lengyl.
+The U-Mind is used to control the Ergono power (a power similar to the Anti-Life Equation).